emberjs/data/BREAKING_CHANGES.md

 This will remove the exception about changes before revision 2.
 You will receive another warning if there is another change.

+## Revision 4

+### Removal of hasOne

+Previously, the `DS.hasOne` and `DS.belongsTo` associations were aliased to one another.
+Now, `DS.belongsTo` remains but `DS.hasOne` has been removed.
+We are planning on having different semantics for `DS.hasOne` at a later date.

+Primarily, the semantic difference between the two are related to which record should be marked as dirty when the relationship changes.
+To ensure that the semantics of your application match the framework, please ensure that you are using `DS.belongsTo` at this time.

 ## Revision 3

 ### JSON Keys Automatically De-camelize